msoflaei/MLOPS_Projects/End_To_End_ETL_Pipeline/README.md

-# End-To-End ETL Pipeline Projects Using Apache Airflow
+# End-To-End ETL Pipeline Using Apache Airflow

 This project demonstrates the creation of a fully functional ETL (Extract, Transform, Load) pipeline using Apache Airflow.
 The pipeline automates data extraction from various sources, performs necessary transformations, and loads the transformed data into a target data store.